 Executives are also eligible to receive equity grants and awards under the Entegris equity incentive plan, the 2010 Stock Plan, which is also administered by the Committee.
-As a general matter, restricted stock unit awards and stock option awards to senior executives were the principal vehicles used by Entegris for the payment of long-term incentive compensation during 2011.
-The Company and the Committee believed that for 2011 the award of stock options was an effective mechanism to align the interests of our executive officers with those of Entegris shareholders which is expected to lead to an increase in the long-term value of Entegris.
+As a general matter, restricted stock unit awards and stock option awards to senior executives were the principal vehicles used by Entegris for long-term incentive awards during 2012.
+The Company and the Committee believed that for 2012 the award of stock options was an effective mechanism to align the interests of our executive officers and key personnel with those of Entegris shareholders which is expected to lead to an increase in the long-term value of Entegris.
 In light of accounting rules, which require that we take an operating statement charge with respect to the grant of stock options, the Company and the Committee believe that grants of stock options to the broad-based key employee population are a less efficient long-term compensation vehicle than awards of restricted stock units.
-However for executive officers and certain senior executives, the Committee believes that a mixture of restricted stock units and stock options is appropriate.
+However, for executive officers and certain senior executives, the Committee believes that a mixture of restricted stock units and stock options is appropriate.
 All stock options granted to executive officers by our predecessor companies and by the Company were granted with an exercise price equal to the fair market value on the date of grant.
 The Board has adopted a standing agenda that provides that the Committee will consider equity awards for a given year at an early meeting during that year.

-The 2011 long term incentive awards to the named executive officers are listed in the "Fiscal Year 2011 Grants of Plan Based Awards" table below under the columns entitled "Estimated Future Payouts Under Equity Incentive Plan Awards", "All Other Stock Awards Number of Shares of Stock or Units" and "All Other Option Awards Number of Securities Underlying Options".
-Sixty percent of the 2011 award (in terms of the fair value transfer of the award) to executive officers, including the named executive officers, consisted of stock options to vest in four equal installments on February 19th of the first through the fourth years following the date of grant, and forty percent consisted of restricted stock units, with restrictions lapsing in four equal installments on February 19th of the date of award.
-The Committee chose to grant sixty percent of the 2011 long term incentive award as stock options, that only provide value to the awardee if the price of the Company's stock appreciates, to address the need for performance based long term incentive awards.
+The 2012 long term incentive awards to the named executive officers are listed in the "Fiscal Year 2012 Grants of Plan Based Awards" table below under the columns entitled "Estimated Future Payouts Under Equity Incentive Plan Awards", "All Other Stock Awards Number of Shares of Stock or Units" and "All Other Option Awards Number of Securities Underlying Options".
+Sixty percent of the grant date cash value of the 2012 equity awards to executive officers, including the named executive officers, consisted of stock options to vest in four equal installments on February 19th of the first through the fourth years following the date of grant, and forty percent consisted of restricted stock units, with restrictions lapsing in four equal installments on February 19th of the first through the fourth years following the date of award.
+The Committee chose to grant sixty percent of the 2012 long term incentive award as stock options, that only provide value to the awardee if the price of the Company's stock appreciates, to address the need for performance based long term incentive awards.
 The award of restricted stock units addressed another concern, the ability to retain executive officers and other key employees during turbulent economic times and thereafter.
-Non-executive employees receiving equity awards in 2011 received restricted stock units, with the restrictions lapsing proportionately over four years.
+Non-executive employees receiving equity awards in 2012 received restricted stock units, with the restrictions lapsing proportionately over four years.